After uploading files to an assistant, there are two interfaces you can use to chat with the assistant:

 Extract the response content

-Both the chat_assistant and chat_completion_assistant operations return a JSON response object containing the assistant’s chat response along with other information.
+Both the standard and OpenAI-compatible chat interfaces return a JSON response object containing the assistant’s chat response along with other information.
 The message string is contained in the following JSON object:

 • choices.[0].message.content for a JSON chat response